The British Academy’s Foreign Secretary comments on the research funding landscape, including the impact of budget cuts to ODA funded research

-The decision to reduce the UK’s Overseas Development Assistance (ODA) spending from 0.7% to 0.5% of Gross National Income (GNI) has had a significant impact on research funding across the sector.
+The decision to reduce the UK’s Official Development Assistance (ODA) spending from 0.7% to 0.5% of Gross National Income (GNI) has had a significant impact on research funding across the sector.

 The British Academy provides funding from ODA via the Global Challenges Research Fund and the Newton Fund to academics in the UK and overseas to conduct research into a range of pressing societal and cultural issues.
 This funding will now be reduced by over 70%.
 The Academy will not be reducing or terminating any existing awards but there will be no new awards in 21/22.

 Writing in the Academy’s international e-newsletter last week, which goes to grant recipients as well as a range of partners and interested individuals across the world, Professor Simon Goldhill FBA said:

 “The scale of the reductions to ODA research... will have a devastating impact on the immensely valuable research that funds such as GCRF have supported in recent years.
 It will affect the improvement that such funding has spearheaded in our research culture and equity, as well as posing very real challenges to researchers’ livelihoods and to the UK’s international reputation.